Adopting A Stepchild In Arizona

-There are several steps that the stepparent must take before a hearing for the adoption can take place.
-The stepparent must complete and submit for processing a fingerprint card, which will satisfy the requirement for a federal and state criminal background check.
-This step can take up to 12 weeks for processing through the court, DPS and FBI.
+There are several steps that need to be completed before the adoption hearing can take place.
+The adoptive parent must submit a fingerprint card, which will satisfy the requirement for a federal and state criminal background check.
+This can often times take up to 12 weeks for processing through the court, DPS and FBI.

-In addition, the stepparent must prepare and submit a central registry check form to allow the Department of Child Protective Services to perform a check of the agency records as they relate to the stepparent, the children involved in the proposed adoption and any other family members residing within the same household.
+In addition, the adoptive parent must prepare and submit a central registry check form to allow the Department of Child Services to check agency records as they relate to the adoptive parent, the children involved in the proposed adoption and any other family members residing within the same household.

 Consult With An Experienced Adoption Attorney